st0012/ruby_tracer/README.md

 # ruby_tracer

-ruby_tracer is an extraction of [`ruby/debug`](https://github.com/ruby/debug)'s [powerful tracers](https://github.com/ruby/debug/blob/master/lib/debug/tracer.rb), with improved APIs for direct use or library integration.
+ruby_tracer is an extraction of [`ruby/debug`](https://github.com/ruby/debug)'s [powerful tracers](https://github.com/ruby/debug/blob/master/lib/debug/tracer.rb), with user-facing APIs and some improvements on accuracy.

 Its goal is to help users understand their Ruby programss activities by emitting useful trace information, such us: